dougeby/IntuneDocs/intune-user-help/what-happens-if-you-unenroll-your-device-from-intune-windows.md

 -   Any settings that were changed on your device when you added it (for example, disabling the camera or requiring a certain password length) no longer apply.

-If you have questions, contact your IT admin.
+If you have questions, contact your company support.
 For contact information, check the [Company Portal website](http://portal.manage.microsoft.com).